arduino/ArduinoCore-samd/README.md

 * TODO
 * Table summarizing which core files are modified and by how much
+* Communications interfaces are mostly unchanged, including USB
 * Changes due to adding/changing features vs porting to new chip

-## Random Notes (TODO)

-* TONE: TC5 does not exist on the D11.
-Using TC2 instead (TC1 on the D11C14 as TC2 is not routed to pins).
-It will conflict with the 2 associated TC analogWrite() pins.
-* D21: Enables wakeup capability on pin in case being used during sleep (WAKEUP always enabled on SAML and SAMC)
 * All pins (digital and analog) setup in STARTUP mode (enable INEN and set default pull direction to pullup (pullup will not be enabled))
 * INEN enabled for both input and output (but not analog)
 * pinPeripheral now handles disabling the DAC (if active).
 Note that on the L21, the DAC output would interfere with other peripherals if left enabled, even if the anaolog peripheral is not selected.
 * Pull resistors enabled only if pin attributes allow and only if pin is not configured as output.
 * Pull direction (pullup or pulldown) is now set with pinMode only (defaults to pullup if pinMode never called).

 ## Serial Monitor